 Because in land acquisition, valuation is not just a calculation—it’s a commitment to fairness, transparency, and rights.

-This course is ideal for professionals involved in land acquisition, compensation planning, asset management, or infrastructure development requiring asset valuation expertise.
+management, or infrastructure development requiring asset valuation expertise.

 This course is designed for: